 Cleaning and Disinfection of Surface Diving Equipment

 The standard response to a suspected case of COVID-19 is to isolate the patient and minimise contact with potentially unaffected personnel.
 Effective isolation within a saturation system may be dependent on the size and configuration of the sat system.
 A diver cannot be isolated alone in a chamber.
 He must have another diver with him, or possibly two, depending on team sizes.
-Isolation should be implemented at the first signs of symptoms and maintained until a diagnosis is forthcoming.
+The diver and his team should be isolated from the other teams until a diagnosis is forthcoming.

 The saturation environment has significant challenges for isolation and treatment of a patient.
 The patient’s close contacts must all be considered to be at risk and isolated to the maximum practicable extent.
-The patient should use a medical mask whenever possible to prevent further dispersion of infected droplets within the chamber system.
+Ideally the patient should use a face mask to reduce the amount of aerosols generated to the atmosphere.
+The discomfort and possible side effects for the patient of wearing a face mask (skin infection due to abrasion and perioral humidity) should be weighed against the benefit of reduced aerosol generation.
+For vaccinated divers sharing a chamber with an infected diver, a practical compromise would be for both parties to use face masks if confronted with distance less than 1m.
 In addition, the patient should not use communal facilities, such as the wet lock and table, at the same time as his teammates.
-These communal facilities should be cleaned and disinfected prior to and after the patient’s use.
+These communal facilities should be cleaned and disinfected after the patient’s use.

 The Diving Contractor and his Diving Medical Adviser, together with Diving Superintendent and Medic, should develop a contingency plan prior to the commencement of operations to identify: